Use marketing to your advantage

 How marketing matters to fussy eaters

 1. ‘Selling’ to children.
 Food manufacturers put focus on building recognition for their products.
 Colour often plays a big role.
-Products that are aimed at young children are often brightly coloured with images that appeal.
+Products aimed at young children are often brightly coloured with images that appeal.

 To get around this, a great idea is to make sure that foods are not associated with only one brand.
 Not serving foods in the pot or having the jar on the table, for example, can help with this.

-Parents who do have children who are stuck on a specific brand will tell you how much of a pain brand specificity can be!
+Parents who do have children who are stuck on a specific brand will tell you how much of a pain brand specificity can be.

-If your child is already fixated on a particular brand it can take time and effort to move away from this, but it can be done.
+If your child is already fixated on a particular brand, it can take time and effort to move away from this, but it can be done.

 I remember speaking to a mum who was determined to support her son to eat more than one brand of chicken nugget.
 To do this, she served his favourite brand plus one piece of a new brand next to it every time she served them for his meal.